alex-lt-kong/the-nitty-gritty/c/05_undefined-behaviors/03_shift-overflow/README.md

-* In a word, per C standard,the result is undefined if the right operand is negative, or greater than or equal to the number of bits in the left expression’s type.
+* In a word, per C standard, the result is undefined if the right operand is negative, or greater than or equal to the number of bits in the left expression’s type.
 * `gcc` does make some of the "undefined" behaviors "reasonable", though.
 *
 ```